fieldtrip/website/example/sample_size.md

 For cluster-based permutation tests in MEG/EEG data, the method of estimating sample size through simulations is the same to that for t-tests, except that Step 3 is somewhat different.
 In the Step 3 for cluster-based permutation tests, two groups of ERP (2 dimensions: channel×time) or time-frequency (3 dimensions: channel×frequency×time) data are simulated.
 In each sample of the ERP/time-frequency data, we simulate a cluster of interest with a predefined time window (e.g., 50-250 ms) and frequency band (e.g., 4-8 Hz) in neighboring channels (e.g., C1, CZ, CP1, CPZ).
 The time, frequency, and spatial ranges of the cluster can be chosen to be similar to those of cluster displaying effect of interest in your pilot studies or prior existing studies.
 The cluster's peak values in the two conditions were sampled from two normal distributions (for a between-subject design) or a bivariate normal distribution (for a within-subject design).
 The means and standard deviations of the distributions can be chosen to be similar to those in prior existing or pilot studies.

 Then a cluster-based permutation test is performed on the simulated dataset to test whether there is a significant difference between the two conditions.
 We run the simulations for 1000 times, and the power is calculated as the proportion of the number of times that the null hypothesis is rejected.
-These simulations can subsequently be repeated for an incrementally increasing sample size, starting from 10, increasing in steps of 1, until thwe power reached the desired threshold (e.g., 0.8).
+These simulations can subsequently be repeated for an incrementally increasing sample size, starting from 10, increasing in steps of 1, until the power reached the desired threshold (e.g., 0.8).
 The above processing is implemented in the two aforementioned MATLAB functions `sampleSize_erp.m` and `sampleSize_timefreq.m`.

 Next, we will demonstrate how to use the `sampleSize_timefreq.m` function; the usage of `sampleSize_erp.m` is very similar.
 See also the two demo files.